 Partitioning is taught in Key Stage 1, to make children aware that a two-digit number is made up of tens and ones.
 Teachers often use arrow cards for this so that children can physically make a number, such as 24, out of a 20 and a 4.
 The idea is that the child lines up the arrows together to make the numbers fit:

 Partitioning in addition

-These are two commonly used methods for adding two two-digit numbers:
+These are two commonly used methods for adding larger numbers:

-Children in Year 3 will also need to multiply two-digit numbers by a one-digit numbers.
+Children in Year 3 will also need to multiply two-digit numbers by a one-digit number.
 They will usually be taught this by partitioning, for example:

 37 x 4 =